pic-protocol/pic-spec/draft/0.1/pic-spec.md

 1. SPIFFE Server issues SVIDs for workload identity
 2. CAT validates SVID as Proof of Identity (PoI)
-3. CAT derives PCA with SPIFFE ID as origin subject
+3. CAT derives PCA with SPIFFE ID as origin principal
 4. Workload continues to use SPIFFE for identity

 **Migration path**: No changes to SPIFFE infrastructure.
 CAT becomes additional validation layer that consumes SPIFFE identities.